Privacy policy

 We, VERSO GmbH

-represented by the managing directors Florian Holl, Andreas Maslo, Alexander Penitsch and Nuvia Maslo
+represented by the managing directors Matthias Graf, Andreas Maslo and Uwe Schneider

 80992 Munich

 The principle of data minimization is of great importance to us even during data collection.
 In addition, we only collect and process personal data if you have given us your consent to do so or if the law expressly permits or requires us to do so.
-Below we explain what data we collect, how we use it and what rights you have with regard to the use of your data:
+In the following, we explain which data we collect, how we use it and what rights you have with regard to the use of your data:

 1. personal data

 The term “personal data” is defined in the BDSG and GDPR.
-This is any information relating to an identified or identifiable natural person (“data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.
-This includes, for example, your real name, your address, your telephone number, your e-mail address or your date of birth.
+This is all information relating to an identified or identifiable natural person (“data subject”); a natural person is considered identifiable if they can be identified directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.
+This includes, for example, your civil name, your address, your telephone number, your e-mail address or your date of birth.
 Company-related data can also contribute to the identification or identifiability of persons.
 To this extent, company-related data may also be covered by the scope of the GDPR.

 What personal data do we collect?

 When you visit our website, our servers temporarily store every access in a log file.
-The following data is collected without any action on your part and stored by a data center commissioned by us on a server in a member state of the European Union until it is automatically deleted after 31 days at the latest:
+The following data is recorded without any action on your part and stored by a computer center commissioned by us on a server in a member state of the European Union until it is automatically deleted after 31 days at the latest:

 Why do we collect this data?